L. L. Langstroth: Move to Oxford, Ohio

 After 1858 Langstroth made Oxford, Ohio, his residence, and devoted his time to beekeeping.
 The site was 10 acre, and was an ideal place to keep bees.
 Langstroth planted a row of linden trees along the street, and apple trees throughout his property.
 He sowed buckwheat and clover seed, using 1 acre of ground for a formal garden, filled with the flowers that bees like best, and called it his honey garden.
 The home where he lived from 1858 to 1887 was built in 1856, and is now called Langstroth Cottage; it is designated a National Historic Landmark.
 It was donated to the Western College for Women, and is today home to the Miami University Center for the Enhancement of Learning and Teaching.

+Langstroth's book was taken over for revisions from 1885 by the bee-keepers Charles Dadant and son Camille Pierre who had settled from France in Hamilton, Illinois.
+They published in French and Italian and came to the defence of Langstroth when his patent was challenged as being based on older ideas.

 Langstroth received his first Italian bees at his home in 1863; Italian bees were more productive than the European bees that were most common in America at the time.
 He and his son sold the Italian queens at $20USD each, and in one year, sold 100 of them, with many being sent by post all over the United States.